 Assistant to the General Secretary (People & Equality)

-James Thomson became the Assistant to the General Secretary (Equality) in February 2021.
+Emma-louise Smith became the Assistant to the General Secretary (People & Equality) in November 2022.

 Assistant to the General Secretary (Conduct)

-Amanda Givan became Assistant to the General Secretary (Conduct) in August 2017.
+Lynne Gray became the Assistant to the General Secretary (Conduct) in May 2023.

 Assistant to the General Secretary (Health & Safety)